Requirements to apply for Child Protection Mediation Training:

 Accreditation as a Family Mediator by OAFM or Certification as a Family Mediator by Family Mediation Canada;

 Or equivalency, defined as:

-- Proof of a professional degree or diploma in social services or children’s services;
+a) Proof of a professional degree or diploma in social services or children’s services;

-- Proof of completion of at least 60 hours of training in family mediation, both
+b) Proof of completion of at least 60 hours of training in family mediation, both

-- Proof of completion of 21 hours of domestic violence training;
+c) Proof of completion of 21 hours of domestic violence training;

-- Completion of at least 10 family mediation cases mediated to the point of
+d) Completion of at least 10 family mediation cases mediated to the point of

 Submission of proof of professional liability insurance of at least $1,000,000.

 Submission of three satisfactory professional references (Reference form).

 Submission of a current resume.

-PLEASE NOTE: Each geographic ministry (MCCSS) region in Ontario has one or more ADR agencies which manage the ADR referrals and assignments at a local level.
+PLEASE NOTE: Each ministry (MCCSS) region in Ontario has one or more ADR agencies which manage the ADR referrals and assignments at a local level.
 Please check with the agency in your region to see if they are currently recruiting Child Protection Mediators to add to their local roster.
 Agencies are listed here.